To bomb Voronezh: History

 "Hmm... well, fuck it, [hit] Voronezh, no one we care about is there."

-During the Russian invasion of Ukraine

 On 20 April 2023, during the Russian invasion of Ukraine the Russian Air Force accidentally bombed the Russian city of Belgorod, injuring three people.
 Anti-war Russians drew comparisons to the "bomb Voronezh" meme.

 The meme was brought up again during the Wagner Group rebellion in June 2023, when there were reports of government shelling against the Wagner rebels causing an oil depot in Voronezh Oblast to catch fire.